shresth26/30-Days-of-ML/README.md

 * Completed assignment 2 of the IITB Shala course.

-* The assignment consisted of different kind of plots that can be made using libraries like Pandas, Matplotlib and Seaborn.

-* Explored various other visualization techniques as well.
+* Plotted and analysed data using Histograms, boxplots and pie chart.

 * The notebook can be accessed <a href = 'https://github.com/shresth26/SHALA2020/blob/master/Assignment-2/Assignment2.ipynb' > here. </a>